« Dear Celebrities: Please Stop Dying… | Main | What Lies (are) Ahead for Obama? »

 Big Man on Mulberry Street into a romping, big band jazz number.

-In my January, 2006 review of his Madison Square Garden Concert, I said, “There were far fewer piano riffs/solos than there had been in years past, but what he did play sounded great, even if it wasn’t as dramatic as it used to be.”
-Not anymore.
-Joel’s keyboard was on fire last night, especially on songs like River of Dreams,
+In my January, 2006 review of his Madison Square Garden Concert, I said, “There were far fewer piano riffs/solos than there had been in years past, but what he did play sounded great, even if it wasn

 Topics: ISBS Reviews, Words about Music | 6 Comments »